 Following our line of articles on how to set up the ideal retreat, today’s topic has quite a lot of people interested in it.
-Where should you organize a company retreat?
+How to choose the next company retreat location?
 As always, there’s no one correct answer – it depends on a variety of factors.
 However, here are some general guidelines.

 If your team is distributed, it’s best to choose a retreat location that’s close to an international airport.
 This way, you’ll get the best price on flights.